tldr-pages/tldr-python-client/README.md

 will disable SSL certificate inspection.
 This __should be avoided__ unless absolutely necessary.

+It is possible to use a different certificate store/bundle by setting:

+* `TLDR_CERT=/path/to/certificates.crt`

 ### Colors

 Values of the `TLDR_COLOR_x` variables may consist of three parts: